ADEWUMIADENIKE/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that moves all files
+a script taht deletes all files